 What has the Alberta Ombudsman’s office done to prepare?

 In 2017, the office initiated a jurisdictional scan of other provincial Ombudsman offices that investigate municipal complaints.
 A business analysis was conducted to assess the impact of the expanded jurisdiction in those provinces and to formulate predictions in Alberta.
 It was determined that the Ombudsman can expect at least a 30% increase in complaints with the addition of Alberta’s approximately 350 municipalities.
-As such, the Ombudsman’s office has undertaken an organization-wide initiative dedicated to improving operations, adding to our staff complement and implementing strategic changes in outreach and communication.
+As such, the Ombudsman’s office has undertaken an organization-wide initiative dedicated to improving operations, adding to our staff complement and implementing strategic changes in education and awareness.

 We have recently reached out to Municipal Affairs to share more about the Ombudsman’s role, and coordinate the delivery of training workshops for our staff.
 Our office is engaged in events organized by the Local Government Administration Association of Alberta (LGAA), Alberta Urban Municipalities Association (AUMA) and Rural Municipalities of Alberta (RMA) and we continue to prioritize outreach with other stakeholders.
 We value the open exchange of information and a shared understanding of roles, moving forward.

 Please continue to check our website frequently for resource materials and learning opportunities available to you